haziqzikry/haziqzikry/README.md

 </a>&nbsp;&nbsp;

 </h1>
 Hello!
-I'm Haziq and I am a 2nd-year Computer Science student majoring in Software Engineering at Universiti Teknologi Malaysia 🎓
+I'm Haziq and I am a Penultimate Year Computer Science student majoring in Software Engineering at Universiti Teknologi Malaysia 🎓

 #### 👨🏻‍💻 Facts about Me